LG ELECTRONICS EXPANDS

 LCD MONITOR PRICES SURGE 2-7 PERCENT ON SUPPLY GAP

-Moumita Bakshi Chatterjee, Bindu D. Menon, New Delhi
+Moumita Bakshi Chatterjee, Bindu D. Menon,

 The Hindu Business Line